 The true icon of Ecuadorian hospitality

-It’s a place for you to feel entirely at ease, whether you’re reading about the city’s history in the eclectic, palm-filled patio, unwinding in the cozy bar, or watching the sun set over Quito’s iconic skyline from the panoramic terrace, just as the family who lived here years ago would have done.
+It’s a place for you to feel entirely at ease, whether you’re reading about the city’s history in the eclectic, palm-filled patio, unwinding in the cozy bar, or watching the sun set over Quito’s iconic skyline from the panoramic terrace, just as the Gangotena family did many years ago.

-We believe in being ambassadors for Ecuadorian hospitality, allowing you the space to experience the hotel in your own way, while providing intuitive, world class service as naturally as could be, all against a backdrop of a fine mix of Neo-classical and Art-Deco style architecture, contemporary interior design, antiques, fine furnishings and quintessential comforts.
+We believe in being ambassadors for Ecuadorian hospitality, allowing you the space to experience the hotel in your own way, while providing intuitive, world class service.
+And what better place to live this hospitality than against a backdrop of a fine mix of Neo-classical and Art-Deco style architecture, contemporary interior design, antiques, fine furnishings and quintessential comforts.

 History of Casa Gangotena

-In 1534, once the Spanish conquistadors arrived into Quito, the Incas’ northern capital, their religious orders soon set out to convert the hearts and minds of the local population.
+In 1534, the Spanish conquistadors entered Quito, the Incas’ northern capital, and their religious orders soon set out to convert the hearts and minds of the local population.
 The Franciscan order occupied the whole western hillside of the ample square.

-Due to the importance of Plaza San Francisco, throughout the Colonial period and the following centuries, several wealthy families built their homes around it.
+The importance of Plaza San Francisco throughout the Colonial period and the following centuries led several wealthy families to build their homes around it.
 The mansion that occupied the hotel’s present site later became the residence of several Republican-era presidents.
 Unfortunately, in 1914 a calamitous fire destroyed much of the house.

 The historic mansion was completely rebuilt in 1924 by its owners, the Gangotenas, one of the capital’s leading families, whose members have included important industrialists, politicians, landowners, academics and even poets.
-The Gangotena family owned the stately home until the mid-2000’s when it was bought to convert into a world-class boutique hotel.
+The Gangotena family owned the stately home until the mid-2000’s when the current owners bought it with the goal of converting it into a world-class boutique hotel.
 In 1978 Quito was declared the first-ever UNESCO World Heritage Site city on the basis of its having the largest and best preserved Historic Centre in the Americas.
 A few years later, Casa Gangotena was included in the city’s cultural heritage inventory.